-If you are a veteran, or currently serving in any branch of the Armed Forces, and would like more information about the Association, please contact one of the following:

-Pele.Waddilove@iavalley.edu (U.S. Army Veteran) or 641-844-5726; Amber.Bolen@iavalley.edu or 641-844-5703; P.J.Colbert@iavalley.edu at 641-844-5777.
+If you are a veteran, or currently serving in any branch of the Armed Forces, and would like more information about the Association, please contact one of the following: Pele.Waddilove@iavalley.edu (U.S. Army Veteran) or 641-844-5726; Jasmin.Cisneros@iavalley.edu or 641-844-5703.